UPDATED 3/27/20 @ 11:11 a.m. This advisory has been updated since it was first published on Feb. 7 to reflect the most current information.

 Please note that MLKCH has updated its visitation policy.
 Please see our updated policy before coming to the hospital.

-Willowbrook, Feb.
-11, 2020 -- In light of the spread of the ongoing spread of the coronavirus (COVID-19) Martin Luther King, Jr. Community Hospital (MLKCH) wishes to advise residents of our Service Area as to health precautions they can take and MLKCH’s response and preparedness efforts.
+Willowbrook -- In light of the ongoing spread of the coronavirus (COVID-19) Martin Luther King, Jr. Community Hospital (MLKCH) wishes to advise residents of our Service Area as to health precautions they can take and MLKCH’s response and preparedness efforts.

 COVID-19 is caused by a member of the coronavirus family that’s a close cousin to the SARS and MERS viruses that have caused outbreaks in the past.
 The disease is caused by a virus called 2019-nCoV.
 Symptoms of this virus can include fever, runny nose, cough and breathing trouble.

-Most who are infected with the virus develop only mild disease.
-But some people, usually those with other medical complications, develop more severe symptoms, including pneumonia, which can be fatal.
+Most who are infected with the virus either do not develop symptoms or develop only mild symptoms.
+But some people, usually older adults or those with other medical complications, develop more severe symptoms.

-The risks of exposure to COVID-19 remain low.
-Those most at risk are older patients or those with other medical complications.
-MLKCH continues to work in close partnership with the Los Angeles County Department of Public Health and the Centers for Disease Control (CDC) to monitor the situation closely and to take measures to ensure the health and safety of our community.
+MLKCH continues to work in close partnership with the Los Angeles County Department of Public Health, the California Department of Public Health (CDPH) and the US Centers for Disease Control (CDC) to monitor the situation closely and to take measures to ensure the health and safety of our community.

 As part of our response, MLKCH emergency department staff are asking a simple set of screening questions to patients as they enter our hospital.
 If any patient presents with fever or cough, they will be masked.
-If they present with symptoms and have recently traveled from mainland China, they will be placed in a private room.
+If they present with symptoms and have recently traveled internationally, they will be placed in an isolation room.

 MLKCH has highly trained physicians, nurses and staff who are fully prepared to treat infectious diseases.